 I love herbs, and growing them indoors is easy.
 Herbs add a texture, feel and scent to a room or a garden that is unlike any other plant.
 And, there is nothing like cooking with fresh herbs!
-But if you are like me, you like to do most things just a little bit different, so we found these DIY indoor herb garden projects and ideas that are just a cut above the usual terra cotta pots.
+But if you are like me, you like to do most things just a little bit different, so we found these DIY indoor herb garden ideas and projects that are just a cut above the usual terra cotta pots.
 (Not that there is anything wrong with that!)
 And in case you need a little guidance as well, some advice for which herbs grow well and how to maintain your herb garden indoors.
-Our featured photo above, is by Intimate Weddings.
-They have a step by step on creating this teacup herb garden.

 Indoor Herb Garden Basics

-Now that you have the basics for growing herbs indoors down, here are some amazing projects we found to create one of a kind herb gardens.
+- Now that you have the basics for growing herbs indoors down, lets get back to some amazing projects we found to create one of a kind herb gardens.

 This idea is an easy one…we suggest inserting small pots and liners into the drawers first if the piece you are using has any value…

-This project is simply old tuna cans (painted if desired), with stained wood clothespins clipped onto the edges of the can.
+This indoor herb garden idea is simply old tuna cans (painted if desired), with stained wood clothespins clipped onto the edges of the can.
 You can get these old style clothespins at the dollar store.
 See how they did this lovely project over at ‘7th House on the Left‘.